|

 Section XI Tournament

 BOYS and GIRLS: Tournament play will end with the qualifying games which determine class qualifiers.
-There will be no championships.
 (Girls: approved 5/22/03) (Boys: approved 3/30/04)

 Qualifying: Any team which finishes with a league record of .500 or better shall qualify for the Section XI tournament.